kartva/keymashed/README.md

 The userspace code interacts with the eBPF filter using the `bpf_obj_get` and `bpf_map_update_elem` functions from `libbpf`.

 ### Real-time UDP streaming
 I decided to re-invent the real-time protocol (RTP) from scratch, with a focus on reducing copies as much as possible.
 It makes heavy use of the `zerocopy` crate and const generics and supports `?Sized` types.
-The result is some rather complex Rust code that I'm quite happy with.
-Have a look at the [rtp module](rust-userspace/src/rtp.rs) if you're curious.
+Have a look at the [rtp module](rust-userspace/src/rtp.rs) if you're curious - the code is well-commented if dense.
+High-level summary:
+- maintain a circular buffer with slots for packets, putting incomding packets into slots as received
+- consume one slot at a time which may or may not contain a packet (it may be lost/late). if a packet arrives after having been consumed (late), it will be discarded.

 An example of video playback with heavy packet loss (intensity of background ∝ packet loss):